aljoshakoecher/awesome-machine-capabilities-and-skills/README.md

 ## Projects
 A list of projects (ongoing and finished) with a connection to capabilities and skills
 - [ReCaM](https://cordis.europa.eu/project/id/680759) (11/2015 - 10/2018) - EU project about rapid reconfiguration of production systems through capability-based adaptation
+- [BaSys 4.0] (07/2016 - 06/2019) - German project funded by BMBF, in which a reference architectur for production systems in Industrie 4.0 was defined and an open source middleware (Eclipse BaSyx) was developed.

 ## Companies and Academic Institutes
 A list of companies, university groups and other research institutions working in this field